Digital Storm

-Digital Storm is a privately owned boutique computer manufacturer in the United States that primarily specializes in high-performance gaming desktop and laptop computers.
+Digital Storm is a North American privately owned boutique computer manufacturer in the United States that primarily specializes in high-performance gaming desktop and laptop computers.
 Headquartered in Gilroy, California, the company also sells upgrade components and gaming peripherals, such as headsets, gaming mice, custom keyboards and high-resolution computer monitors.

 History

 Digital Storm was founded in 2002.
 Originally an internet retailer of computer components, the company began building custom gaming PCs after repeated requests by customers for pre-assembled systems.

 The first custom-built PC system the company ever marketed was the Digital Storm Twister.
 In 2012, the company began designing proprietary designs, starting with their Aventum and the Bolt models.

 Products

-Focusing heavily on the gaming market, Digital Storm’s designs for gaming desktops and laptops focus primarily on high-performance custom PC configurations, though they also produce workstation models.
+Focusing heavily on the gaming market, Digital Storm's designs for gaming desktops and laptops focus primarily on high-performance custom PC configurations, though they also produce workstation models.
 They specialize in customizing each machine with features such as overclocking, dual video card implementations (such as SLI), RAID arrays, liquid-cooling systems and noise-reduction modifications.

 Digital Storm also sells upgrade PC components such as computer memory, video cards, CPUs, motherboards, hard drives, cooling systems and computer monitors.
 They also offer accessories aimed at gamers.